IntroCSCI/colorvisionproject-snhungerford/README.md

 ```
 How many colors would you like in yor palette? (+2)
-4
+6
+What is the name of the file you would like your palette saved to?
+exampleFile
 Would you like your palette in RGB or hexadecimal?

 Enter hex, Hex, or HEX for a hexadecimal number.
 Enter rgb or RGB.
-hex
-What is the name of the file you would like your palette saved to?
-hexTest1
+Hex
+Completed generation of exampleFile color palette in Hex format.

 ```

 ## C++ Guide